getchip/CHIP-Docs/source/includes/_using-derp.md

 ```shell
 sudo apt-get update && sudo apt-get install locales && sudo dpkg-reconfigure locales && sudo locale-gen
 ```
+You'll get a large menu to select locales.
+Use the arrow keys to scroll down and spacebar to mark your location with an [*].
+It's advised that you choose the location marked `UTF8`.
+Others are somewhat arcane edge cases!
+Hit return to continue.

 You can set the timezone with
 ```
 sudo dpkg-reconfigure tzdata